WeiShaoD/neuroimage-menu/docs/source/FreeSurfer/Parallel_computing.rst

 the command to tell recon-all run multiple cores is ``-openmp X``, X indicates how many cores you want to run with freesufer.

-First, check the cpu infmation, you can check it by "lscpu" in linux system environment or press Ctrl + Shift + Esc to open Task Manager and select the Performance tab to see how many cores and logical processors your PC has.
+First, check the CPU information, you can check it by "lscpu" in linux system environment or press Ctrl + Shift + Esc to open Task Manager and select the Performance tab to see how many cores and logical processors under the Windows system.

 ..  image:: CPU_info.PNG

 Then you can add X no more than the actual cpus you have::